Because we want you to be successful, we use assessment and placement tests to determine which courses you should take first.

 Where do I go to take the test(s)?

-You will go to the Student Success Center, located on the second floor of the Jack Hunt Campus Center.
-The Student Success Center is located in Room 2102 (above the College Store).
+You will go to the Student Enrollment Center, located on the second floor of the Jack Hunt Campus Center, room 2102 (above the College Store).

 When will I receive my test scores?

 You will receive your score reports for all tests immediately after you complete the testing process.
 The essay portion may take 24 to 48 hours, which can delay receipt of the NC DAP English Composite score.

 Any student who needs official placement scores sent to another college must complete a Transcript/Placement Test Release Form.
 Score processing may take up to 48 hours.